Skip to content

 • Our school’s staff and students are aware of school procedures for recognizing and reporting (SafeUT, content monitoring etc.) threats of violence.
 We do a training about SafeUT at the start of the year.

-• The school counselor regularly teaches mini lessons to our classes including topics such as empathy,
+• The school counselor regularly teaches mini lessons to our classes including topics such as empathy, bullying prevention, friend making, and kindness to others.

 Additional Strategies